 While Graduate Student Orientations take place each year in January and in August/September, Graduate and Postdoctoral Studies views the first year as a crucial period of transition into graduate school.
 To support students during that time, G+PS offers a range of programs, which includes pre-arrival webinars with information on housing, neighbourhoods, and getting around town, as well as event series like PhD Connections to help new students build social networks with peers outside their own departments and learn about essential campus support resources.
 In addition to our live events and webinars, all information provided in orientation is also accessible online, on demand through the orientation website and a Canvas course.
 Newly admitted students are informed of these events and other important messaging through our annual onboarding email campaign.

-PhD Connections is a hot lunch series for first-year Phd students hosted by G+PS at St. John’s College.
+PhD Connections is a series of by-invitation events for first year PhD students hosted by G+PS.
 Also invited are senior PhD students from across campus and the Graduate Student Society as well as staff from the Centre for Student Involvement & Careers, Centre for Teaching, Learning and Technology, Health Promotion and Education, the Research Commons, the Centre for Writing and Scholarly Communication, and International Student Development.
 Special guests including Graduate Advisors, Associate Deans, and the VP Students are often included.
 This informal gathering happens two to four times per year and provides an opportunity for first-year PhD students to connect with each other and with senior graduate students and key staff with the goal of helping them to thrive in their program at UBC.
 Each session is themed and begins with brief presentations/words of wisdom from the Dean and Vice-Provost and an Associate Dean from Graduate and Postdoctoral Studies, followed by advice from staff attending, then networking and conversation.
 Topics include getting off to a good start, finding and building community, involvement with opportunities on campus, strategizing for success in graduate school, and building effective relationships with supervisors.

 Candidacy to completion